 - a check is drawn against a separate account maintained and funded solely for the purpose of making such contributions and signed by two authorized individuals.

-Click here for a list of the Corporation’s contributions made during the first half of 2020 to state and local candidates, political committees, and tax-exempt political organizations.
-During 2019, the Corporation did not make any payments to influence the outcome of ballot measures, nor did it make any independent political expenditures to support or oppose any candidate or political party.
+Click here for a list of the Corporation’s contributions made during 2020 to state and local candidates, political committees, and tax-exempt political organizations.
+During 2020, the Corporation did not make any payments to influence the outcome of ballot measures, nor did it make any independent political expenditures to support or oppose any candidate or political party.

 NORFOLK SOUTHERN CORPORATION GOOD GOVERNMENT FUND